aws-neuron/aws-neuron-sdk/general/nki/nki_known_issues.rst

    *  NKI ISA API may not be one-to-one with generated hardware ISA instructions.
 The compiler may aid in the support of these instruction calls by adding additional instructions.

-   *  NKI ISA :doc:`nisa.nc_transpose <api/generated/nki.isa.nc_transpose>` API's ``engine``
-      param may not be respected in some corner cases, such as if the transpose is merged with load/store into intermediate operations during compilation.